 Was I giving up on a different dream?

 Our daughter is three and we have always planned on having another child if we are able.
 Those cards haven’t been in the works for us, but we always have had hope that when the time is right, we will have that blessing.
 Somehow, with finally going through these boxes of outgrown clothes, it felt like I was giving up on the dream of adding to our family.
 That guilt then doubled when I thought that I was selfish for not being happy with the family we already have.
 It was a vicious rabbit hole that I wasn’t getting out of anytime soon and probably an argument within myself that I had neglected to address for some time.
-BUT I have come to the healthy conclusion that getting rid of clothes doesn’t mean I’m giving up on anything except the unnecessary clutter.
+BUT I have come to the healthy conclusion that getting rid of things and clothes doesn’t mean I’m giving up on anything except the unnecessary clutter.
 This I am 100% sure of!

 Wipe those tears mama, feelings mean that memories were made!